 Those involved in securities fraud can be corporations, stockbrokers, brokerage firms, investment banks, stock analysts or private investors.
-Corporate officers and/or board members may commit securities fraud by making misstatements on financial reports or Securities and Exchange Commission filings, engage in insider trading, falsely represent themselves to corporate auditors or manipulate stock prices.
+Corporate officers and/or board members may commit securities fraud by making misstatements on financial reports or in Securities and Exchange Commission (SEC) filings, engage in insider trading, falsely represent themselves to corporate auditors or manipulate stock prices.

 Securities Fraud Whistleblowers

 Whistleblowers report securities fraud directly to the SEC, a federal enforcement and regulatory agency.
 Anyone with original information pertaining to a violation of securities law can be a whistleblower, provided they are not members, officers or employees of regulatory agencies, law enforcement agencies, the U.S. Department of Justice or the Public Company Accounting Oversight Board.

 Individuals who file SEC whistleblower complaints may do so anonymously.
 The confidentiality provided to SEC whistleblowers is considered the strongest of all federal whistleblower programs.
 While all whistleblowers are advised to be represented by a skilled whistleblower attorney, those that choose to file anonymously are required to be represented by counsel.